Derby, Western Australia: History

 The town was founded in 1883 and named after Edward Stanley, 15th Earl of Derby, the British secretary of state for the colonies.

 During World War II, Derby was bombed by Japanese planes because of an air base and jetty that was used by Australian forces.
 More recently, refugees were housed at Royal Australian Air Force Base Curtin, however the detention centre was closed in 2014.

 Derby was famous in the 1920s as the terminus of the first scheduled aviation service in Australia, West Australian Airways Ltd. Their service began with their first flight on 5 December 1921, which crashed, near Geraldton.
 At one time the Perth to Derby service was the world's longest passenger airline route.

+Derby Hospital treated many aboriginal patients with Hansen's Disease, then known as leprosy.
+The Derby Leprosarium operated from 1936 to 1986, staffed by nuns led by Sr Mary Gertrude.

 In 1968 the town had a population of approximately 1,500 people, many employed at the meatworks.
 A A$900,000 beef road from Glenroy Station to Derby was completed the same year to assist with the development of beef processing.
 A A$2 million steel and concrete jetty was built in 1965 to provide adequate port facilities for the shipment of live cattle.
 The West Kimberley Regional Prison, whose architecture won several awards, was opened in 2012.

+Local boy Jimmy Taylor disappeared from Derby on 29 August 1974 after walking to a local shop.
+In 2014, a coroner determined that he had died, but was unable to determine when or how, recording an open verdict.
+Convicted child killer James Ryan O'Neill was living in Derby at the time of Taylor's disappearance but he has denied any involvement.
+In 2023, a $1 million reward was offered to anyone who provided information as to what had happened to Taylor.

 Population

-According to the 2016 census of population, there were 3,325 people in Derby.
+According to the 2021 census of population, there were 3,222 people in Derby.